 ferry to Dieppe, Le Havre, Caen and Cherbourg.

-There is also a foot-passenger return fare of £30.
+There is a special cyclist rate .
 Dieppe is

 attractive little port, and the ferry ties up within a mile's walk of